 I am retiring at the end of the 2022-2023 year.
 This blog will be a retrospective and a celebration of the things I have been a part of for the last 30 years.
 This is in no way intended to be melancholy or a journal of grievances.
 It is a celebration of the joy a teacher sees, hears, and feels over the time of a career.
 I will try not to preach and hope to encourage teachers and students to enjoy the time they have together.
 I can speak from experience that they are memories that will last a lifetime.
 These are my recollections and come from my perspective and I do not imply the thoughts or deeds of anyone else.
 As with any retrospective, I might have things a little off but I hope to offend no one or group as I undertake this adventure.

 Teaching is a calling that demands a great deal from those that undertake the role of a teacher.
 The important thing to remember is that it is critical to look around and take all of it in as you pass through the lives of thousands of students.
 If someone takes on that role with anything less than the belief that it is a crusade, they do a disservice to their students and themselves.
 If I give the impression that this is a sacred path to walk, I will have been successful.
 I said in an interview in 1994 that “I go home every night exhausted but I can’t wait to get up and get to school the next day.”
-I have had the same philosophy and belief today.
+I have the same philosophy and beliefs today.
 I regularly tell students that I don’t need an alarm clock because I wake up before it goes off so that I can get to work.

 I plan on having a great deal of fun with this and I encourage you to come back often and follow the escapades that I have been a party to for 30 years.
 I hope it will bring you laughs, tears, and joy.
 I want to share with everyone the value of this profession.
 I hear complaints and frustration with the world outside of education and I understand and sometimes have the same feelings.
 If I focused on these feelings I would not have enjoyed the 30-year ride.
 Life may not be fair but I do believe it is balanced.
 Your outlook is determined by the side of the ledger you choose to focus on.
-I choose to focus on the great, laughter, and even the sadness that comes with working with students.
+I choose to focus on the great, the laughter, and even the sadness that comes with working with students.

 The last 30 years have been my crusade and the only fear I have is that I will not be able to continue the crusade after retiring.
 The time has come to move into a different phase of my crusade and let those behind me pick up the mantle and go forward.
 Just to be clear, over the 177 class days that I will post, I will name names and places!
 I will not embarrass anyone but I think t is important to the story that people know how important they have been to me.
 There are a few people that are worth mentioning specifically because they have had a huge impact as mentors and students.
 I will not list everyone because of space but I do want to mention a few people that have been inspirations above and beyond.
 I was recently asked in an in-service about what inspires me and without hesitation, I said that it was my students.
 In about year 3 of teaching, I discovered that if I was attentive that I could learn as much from students as they learned from me.